What is the spirit of pride?

 - Use heteronormative language to address groups internally or externally; instead of “ladies and gents” or “guys”, simply use “folks”, “everyone” or “all” for example.

-- Position LGBTQIA+ solidarity, equity and rights as being led by the West/ countries in the Global North.
-This feeds into and is informed by colonialist narratives and erases the colonial origins of both heterosexism and cissexim as systems.
+- Position LGBTQIA+ solidarity, equity, and rights as being led by the West/ countries in the Global North.
+This feeds into and is informed by colonialist narratives and erases the colonial origins of both heterosexism and cissexism as systems.

-- This also perpetuates the idea that LGBTQIA+ people are by default safer and less marginalised within societies in the Global North, which diminishes the everyday violence and inequities folks do experience and minimises the responsibility we have to prioritise equity and inclusion for LGBTQIA+ folks wherever our organisations are based.
+- This also perpetuates the idea that LGBTQIA+ people are by default safer and less marginalized within societies in the Global North, which diminishes the everyday violence and inequities folks experience and minimizes the responsibility we have to prioritize equity and inclusion for LGBTQIA+ folks wherever our organizations are based.

 - Assume or position Trans and Non-binary identity as either new or Western.
-Many cultures around the world have long recognised more than two gender identities.
+Many cultures around the world have long recognized more than two gender identities.
 For example, Hijra in India are officially accepted as a third gender, as are two-spirit people in indigenous North American nations.
-And we can go far back in history and see evidence of societies that culturally recognised more than two genders – in Mesopotamian, Babylonian and Akkadian civilisations.
+And we can go far back in history and see evidence of societies that culturally recognized more than two genders – in Mesopotamian, Babylonian and Akkadian civilizations.

 - Assume that people of faith are not or cannot be LGBTQIA+.

 - Focus on the business case for including or centering LGBTQIA+ people as employees, clients, or customers.
 LGBTQIA+ people deserve equity, inclusion, belonging, and justice because they are human beings not because they are good for business.